subversionmedia/covid-data/covid-vaccine-injuries.md

 > Data for England suggests about 25 children died from Covid in the first 12 months of the pandemic.
 The majority of them also had severe health problems, including complex neurodisabilities.
 Only six had no recorded health conditions.

-Excess mortality not from covid is spiking across Europe with the vaccine rollout https://www.rintrah.nl/too-many-people-are-dying-and-its-starting-to-worry-the-demographers/ raw data: https://www.euromomo.eu/graphs-and-maps#excess-mortality
+Measurable excess mortality not from covid is also spiking across Europe with the vaccine rollout https://www.rintrah.nl/too-many-people-are-dying-and-its-starting-to-worry-the-demographers/ raw data: https://www.euromomo.eu/graphs-and-maps#excess-mortality

 # Bans & Suspensions on Vaccines